gkarwchan/algorithms/math/primes.md

 What if we want to list all prime numbers from 2 to N?.
 Then we need to go through a loop from 2 to N and check if it is prime.
-But it turned out there is a more effecient way to do it.
+But it turned out there is a more efficient way to do it.

 ### Python